azkiaarh/Customer-Segmentation/README.md

 #### Expected Outcome:
 * Know the grand total in each year
 * Know the grand total per month in each year and month with the highest and lowest grand total in each year.
-* Know the most significant decrease and increase in each year.
+* Know the comparison of the grand total between each year and know month with the most significant decrease and increase in each year.
 * Get customer segmentation using RFM model.
 * Know how to optimize marketing strategies to the right customers to generate more revenue.